ankithbevara/AI-ML_labs/README.md

 # AI / ML Hands-On Projects & Assignments

-This repository contains my personal practice codes and mini-assignments completed while learning **Python for AI/ML**.
+This repository contains my personal practice codes and mini-assignments completed for learning **Python for AI/ML**.

 Each script demonstrates a core deep-learning or NLP concepts.